COVID-19 pandemic

+Terminology

+Pandemic

+In epidemiology, a pandemic is defined as "an epidemic occurring over a very wide area, crossing international boundaries, and usually affecting a large number of people".
+During the COVID-19 pandemic, as with other pandemics, the meaning of this term has been challenged.

+The end of a pandemic or other epidemic only rarely involves the total disappearance of a disease, and historically, much less attention has been given to defining the ends of epidemics than their beginnings.
+The ends of particular epidemics have been defined in a variety of ways, differing according to academic field, and differently based on location and social group.
+An epidemic's end can be considered a social phenomenon, not just a biological one.

+Time reported in March 2024 that expert opinions differ on whether or not COVID-19 is currently considered endemic or pandemic, and that the WHO continued to call the disease a pandemic on its website.

+Virus names

 During the initial outbreak in Wuhan, the virus and disease were commonly referred to as "coronavirus", "Wuhan coronavirus", "the coronavirus outbreak" and the "Wuhan coronavirus outbreak", with the disease sometimes called "Wuhan pneumonia".
 In January 2020, the WHO recommended 2019-nCoV and 2019-nCoV acute respiratory disease as interim names for the virus and disease per 2015 international guidelines against using geographical locations (e.g. Wuhan, China), animal species, or groups of people in disease and virus names in part to prevent social stigma.
-WHO finalized the official names COVID-19 and SARS-CoV-2 on 11 February 2020.
-Tedros Adhanom Ghebreyesus explained: CO for corona, VI for virus, D for disease and 19 for when the outbreak was first identified (31 December 2019).
+WHO finalised the official names COVID-19 and SARS-CoV-2 on 11 February 2020.
+WHO Director-General Tedros Ghebreyesus explained: CO for corona, VI for virus, D for disease and 19 for when the outbreak was first identified (31 December 2019).
 WHO additionally uses "the COVID-19 virus" and "the virus responsible for COVID-19" in public communications.

-WHO names variants of concern and variants of interest using Greek letters.
+WHO named variants of concern and variants of interest using Greek letters.
 The initial practice of naming them according to where the variants were identified (e.g. Delta began as the "Indian variant") is no longer common.
 A more systematic naming scheme reflects the variant's PANGO lineage (e.g., Omicron's lineage is B.1.1.529) and is used for other variants.

 Epidemiology

 Background

 SARS-CoV-2 is a virus closely related to bat coronaviruses, pangolin coronaviruses, and SARS-CoV.
-The first known outbreak (the 2019-2020 COVID-19 outbreak in mainland China) started in Wuhan, Hubei, China, in November 2019.
+The first known outbreak (the 2019–2020 COVID-19 outbreak in mainland China) started in Wuhan, Hubei, China, in December 2019.
 Many early cases were linked to people who had visited the Huanan Seafood Wholesale Market there, but it is possible that human-to-human transmission began earlier.
+Molecular clock analysis suggests that the first cases were likely to have been between October and November 2019.

-The scientific consensus is that the virus is most likely of a zoonotic origin, from bats or another closely-related mammal.
-Controversies about the origins of the virus heightened geopolitical divisions, notably between the United States and China.
+The scientific consensus is that the virus is most likely of a zoonotic origin, from bats or another closely related mammal.
+While other explanations such as speculations that SARS-CoV-2 was accidentally released from a laboratory have been proposed, as of 2021 these were not supported by evidence.

-The earliest known infected person fell ill on 1December 2019.
-That individual did not have a connection with the later wet market cluster.
-However, an earlier case may have occurred on 17 November.
-Two-thirds of the initial case cluster were linked with the market.
-Molecular clock analysis suggests that the index case is likely to have been infected between mid-October and mid-November 2019.